Theoretical Approaches to Social Work Practice PG (12016.1)

 - In order to engage in this unit, you are expected to have a reliable computer with the latest operating system.
 You will also need reliable internet connections and the latest version of Google Chrome (preferred browser) to access UCLearn.

-- You are expected to have access to Microsoft Office applications: including OneNote, Word, Excel and PowerPoint equivalent.
+- You are expected to have access to Microsoft Office applications: including OneNote, Word, Excel, Teams and PowerPoint equivalent.

 - In some units, you will be required to download specific software applications to complete the unit content and assessment successfully.

-- This unit involves online meetings in real time using the Virtual Room in your UCLearn teaching site.
-The Virtual Room allows you to communicate in real time with your lecturer and other students.
+- This unit involves online meetings in real time using Zoom.
+Zoom allows you to communicate in real time with your lecturer and other students.
 To participate verbally, rather than just typing, you will need a microphone.
-For best audio quality we recommend a microphone and speaker headset.
-For more information and to test your computer, go to the Virtual Room in your UCLearn site and 'Join Course Room'.
-This will trigger a tutorial to help familiarise you with the functionality of the virtual room.

 - In order to complete research, you will need to be able to search the library data bases for relevant journal articles.
 It is the individual student's responsibility to access appropriate help from the University IT services or the library if they do not have adequate skills.